N4yth/Boken_project/README.md

 The class diagram that represents the structure of our database.<br/>
 Here is a short description of each table :
 * BaseModel : the parent class of all classes, implementing key methods and variables like ID.
-* Webtoon : class that represents data of Webtoon (title, release date, authors...).
+* Webtoon : represents data of Webtoon (title, release date, authors...).
-* Genre : class represent the different Genre that exist.
+* Genre : represents the different Genre that exist.
 * User : a registered user with personal information.
-* WebtoonGenre : table that link genre between Webtoon.
+* WebtoonGenre : junction table linking Webtoons and Genres
-* Release: represents all translations of a Webtoon and data that is link to (alt title, description, total chapter out... ).
+* Release: represents all translations of a Webtoon and data linked to (alt title, description, total chapter out... ).
-* UserWebtoon: table linking Users to Webtoons.<br/><br/>
+* UserWebtoon: junction table linking Users and Webtoons.<br/><br/>

 <img src="./documentation/img/Class_Diagram_boken.png" alt="Class Diagrams DB" width="600" height="800"/><br/>

-### ERdiagram
+### ER diagram

-The ERdiagram represents the relation between elements in the database.<br/>
+The ER diagram represents the relation between elements in the database.<br/>
 Here is a short description of each element :
 * BaseModel : the parent class of all classes, implementing key methods and variables like ID.
-* Webtoon : class that represents data of Webtoon (title, release date, authors...).
+* Webtoon : represents data of Webtoon (title, release date, authors...).
-* Genre : class represent the different Genre that exist.
+* Genre : represents the different Genre that exist.
 * User : a registered user with personal information.
-* WebtoonGenre : table that link genre between Webtoon.
+* WebtoonGenre : junction table linking Webtoons and Genres.
-* Release: represents all translations of a Webtoon and data that is link to (alt title, description, total chapter out... ).
+* Release: represents all translations of a Webtoon and data linked to (alt title, description, total chapter out... ).
-* UserWebtoon : table that link User between Webtoon.<br/><br/>
+* UserWebtoon : junction table linking Users and Webtoons.<br/><br/>

 <img src="./documentation/img/ERdiagram.png" alt="Class Diagrams DB" width="600" height="500"/><br/>

-### front-end_component_diagram
+### front-end component diagram

 the front-end component diagram represent how the different parts of a user interface (UI) are organized and how they interact with each other.<br/>
 here is a short description of each element :
-* Navbar Component : A navigation bar that lets the user move between pages.
+* Navbar Component : A navigation bar that allow the user move between pages.
 * Home Page : The first page where the user arrives.
 * Webtoon List : A list of webtoons ordered by last modification.
 * Webtoon Detail Page : A page where all the details of a webtoon are displayed.
-* Advanced Search Page : A page that lets the user search for a particular webtoon with adjustable parameters.
+* Advanced Search Page : A page that allow the user search for a particular webtoon with adjustable parameters.
 * Matched Webtoon List : The list of all webtoons that match the user’s search parameters.
 * User Library Page : The user’s library containing all the webtoons they are currently reading.
 * Webtoon Favorites List : The list of all the user’s favorite webtoons.